 The body wishing to become an Umalusi-accredited assessment body is required to submit a letter of intent (LOI) indicating the intent to assess one or more of the qualifications that are registered on the General and Further Education and Training Qualifications Sub-framework, together with a sworn declaration.
 A template for the LOI and the sworn declaration is available on request from Umalusi.
-(Gugulethu.Nkambule@umalusi.org.za or Vani.Chatty@umalusi.org.za) Completed documents must be sent by certified mail to Umalusi, Attention: The Manager: Assessment Bodies, Evaluation and Accreditation Unit.
+(Such a request can be sent to Vani.Chatty@umalusi.org.za or accreditation@umalusi.org.za).
+Completed documents must be emailed or sent by courier to Umalusi, Attention: The Manager: Assessment Bodies, Evaluation and Accreditation Unit.